DETAILED ACTION

 Applicant argues that the reference that the processing circuitry is recited at a “high level of generality” is improper.
 This is not persuasive.
 Per the Applicant’s own specification, the processing circuitry is a generic computing component (Para.
 [0019]) that is used to perform the abstract functions.

-Applicant argues that the claims are analogous to Ex parte Desjardins by allegedly “improv[ing] functioning of the medical image apparatus by reducing data complexity and processing”.
-This is not persuasive as the functioning of the claims do not provide a technical improvement.
-The claims merely present data in a particular format and this has no impact on the functioning capabilities medical information processing apparatus.
+Applicant repeated argument that the claims are analogous to Ex parte Desjardins, and that the claims provide significantly more than the abstract idea are not persuasive as the claims do not provide a technical improvement As previously stated, the claims merely present data in a particular format and this has no impact on the functioning capabilities of the medical information processing apparatus.

 Based on at least the above, the 101 rejection is maintained.